Hay'at Tahrir al-Sham: February

-On 3 February, a US airstrike struck a Tahrir al-Sham headquarters in Sarmin, killing 12 members of HTS and Jund al-Aqsa.
-10 of the killed militants were HTS members.
+On 3 February, a US airstrike struck a HTS headquarters in Sarmin, killing 10 members of HTS and 2 members Jund al-Aqsa.

 Civilians in the rebel regions that HTS controls have resisted it.
 On 3 February, hundreds of Syrians demonstrated under the slogan "There is no place for al-Qaeda in Syria" in the towns of Atarib, Azaz, Maarat al-Nu'man to protest against HTS.
 In response, supporters of HTS organized counter-protests in al-Dana, Idlib, Atarib, and Khan Shaykhun.
-In Idlib pro- Hayyat Tahrir al-Sham protests were held waving pictures of its emir Abu Jaber on 3 February 2017.
+In Idlib pro-Ha'yat Tahrir al-Sham protests were held waving pictures of its emir Abu Jaber Sheikh on 3 February 2017.

 On 4 February 2017, a US airstrike killed former al-Qaeda commander Abu Hani al-Masri, who was a part of Ahrar al-Sham at the time of his death.
-It was reported that he was about to defect to Tahrir al-Sham before his death.
+It was reported that he was about to defect to HTS before his death.
 Around 8 February, Abu Muhammad al-Maqdisi confirmed that 2 senior Jabhat Fateh al-Sham leaders loyal to al-Qaeda, including former al-Nusra deputy leader Sami al-Oraydi, left Tahrir al-Sham after its formation.

-A speech was released by Abu Jaber on 9 February.
-He emphasized his group being an "independent entity" and praised his "brothers" in the "Syrian Jihad" for their "heroic" resistance against Ba'athist forces, Hezbollah and Russians.
-The statement urged all opposition factions to join forces with HTS and warned Syrian Sunnis; asserting that Iran will "enslave the region" if the rebels lose the war.
+A speech was released by Abu Jaber Sheikh on 9 February.
+He emphasized his group as being an "independent entity" and praised his "brothers" in the "Syrian Jihad" for their "heroic" resistance against Ba'athist forces, Hezbollah and Russians.
+The statement urged all opposition factions to join forces with HTS and warned Syrian Sunnis; asserting that Iran will "enslave the region" if the rebels lost the war.